I’m guessing that if you’re reading this, you’re either a lovely small business owner or a lovely person who works for a lovely small business.

 - Retarget your Linktree visitors with Facebook Pixel – You should be doing this on your site already, you do not need Linktree to do this

-Even more benefits of the build-your-own website solution
+Even more benefits of the build-your-own website page solution

-- Keep all your analytics in the same place, giving you fewer places to check and meaning your more likely to pick up any important info
+- Keep all your analytics in the same place, giving you fewer places to check and meaning you’re more likely to pick up any important info

-- You can easily segment all Instagram traffic, however you like, and track their entire journey through your website (requires a little more in-depth Google Analytics knowledge)
+- Easily segment all Instagram traffic however you like, and track their entire journey through your website (requires a little more in-depth Google Analytics knowledge)

-- You can still link to external websites, but will do so via your domain, creating a virtual link between you and your new web buddy – these are called backlinks and are great for SEO
+- Link to external websites, but will do so via your domain, creating a virtual link between you and your new web buddy – these are called backlinks and are great for SEO

 If you don’t have your own website, then Linktree is probably the solution you need.